 In the years immediately after the war Harry worked for Harrogate based property developer Charles Frederick Napper helping to build a house on Oulton Lane in Woodlesford.
 Napper was impressed by his skills and inspired him to set up in business on his own.
 To acquire the necessary capital Harry and Cassie bought a fish and chip shop and a fruit and vegetable shop in Horsforth where property was cheap.
 For three years they worked long hours to save the £500 needed for their first investment in Woodlesford.

 They then moved back and bought the house Harry had previously built along with an acre of adjoining land from Mr. Napper.
 In about 1925 Harry set about building semi-detached houses at the bottom of Oulton Lane which were sold for a profit.
 After that he developed other plots locally before building at sites at Sherburn-in-Elmet and Church Fenton.
 With the advent of the Second World War the business declined and Harry concentrated on repairs rather than new building.
 He was still working when he was 79 years old.
 He died in 1988 six months after his hundredth birthday.

-Three years before his death Harry Taylor gave a series of interviews to Peter Hawkins from BBC Radio Leeds.
+In old age Harry Taylor gave a series of interviews to Peter Hawkins from BBC Radio Leeds.
 Click on the links below to hear him talking about growing up in Methley and how he used to entertain himself by going to local dances.